scunliffe/PseudoPromise/README.md

 //start the batch of functions... swear.start(1, successHandler, errorHandler);
-//setting the minCompletedCount to 1 will execute the successHandler when the first (e.g. any) function completes successfully
+//setting the minCompletedCount to 1 will execute the successHandler
+//when the first (e.g. any) function completes successfully

 ```